 OpenAI::Completions - OpenAI Completions scraper

-Saving results is possible in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.

-Collected Data
+Collected data

-• Response from OpenAI
+- Response from OpenAI

-• Number of tokens used
+- Number of tokens used

 Capabilities

-• Scrape response from OpenAI
+- Scrape the response from OpenAI

-Use Cases
+Use cases

-• Generating responses from OpenAI to any questions
+- Generating responses from OpenAI to any questions

 Queries